postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/aspect-abilities.md

 ## Eligibility

-Aspects can define on which declarations they can be legally applied.
+Aspects can define which declarations they can be legally applied to.

 See <xref:eligibility>.